operio-dev/operio-whitepaper/docs/03_problem_validation_problem_impact.md

 Across an entire year, this represents 71 days—nearly three full months—of an owner's time consumed by administrative overhead.
 For businesses where the owner's vision and energy directly drive growth, this represents an existential constraint on competitive potential.

 But the problem extends beyond ownership.
 Our time-tracking analysis across 127 SMBs revealed that every employee, regardless of role, spends 7-14 hours weekly on administrative tasks that AGI systems could handle autonomously.
 Your best salesperson burns cognitive capacity updating CRM records instead of building customer relationships.
 Your most talented engineer wastes Friday afternoons generating status reports instead of solving technical challenges.

+The parallel with successful AGI agents is striking.
+Suna, the open-source AGI agent by Kortix AI that has garnered over 10,000 GitHub stars, demonstrates autonomous task completion including data analysis, file management, and cross-platform integration—exactly the capabilities that SMBs desperately need but cannot access through traditional ERP systems.

 **The Financial Reality Check:**